 2. Apply for baby’s birth certificate.

-If you had your baby in a hospital, most of the hospitals will submit the birth certificate paperwork for you if you agree to it.
-You will receive baby’s Social Security card in the mail, and from there will be able to go online to order hard copies of your baby’s Birth Certificate.
+If you had your baby in a hospital, most of the hospitals would submit the birth certificate paperwork for you if you agree to it.
+You will receive baby’s Social Security card in the mail, and from there, you will be able to go online to order hard copies of your baby’s Birth Certificate.
 Be sure to request two copies when you do.
-Also, make sure that you do receive their Social Security card in the mail and when you do, store it somewhere safe.
+Also, make sure that you do receive their Social Security card in the mail, and when you do, store it somewhere safe.

 3. Add baby to your will and other legal documents.